KenHeLiqin/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ This interaction happens on the chair of people's main work station.
 It happens when people sit for too long.

-_Players:_ This device is desinge for
+_Players:_ This device is designed for people who often sit for extended of time during works.

 _Activity:_ What is happening between the actors?